MRurka/jelly-invoice/README.md

 # Jelly Invoice

 Jekyll Based Invoicing Software for freelancers who can code a bit.
+Currently in hyper-Alfa stage.
+But it works!